The photo above shows Mr. Szukala.

 Mr. Szukala, who possesses a Masters in Business Administration from SUNY at Buffalo as well as a Bachelors’ of Science in Accounting from the University of Dayton, has also served in a series of positions within the City of Buffalo Comptroller’s Office and the Buffalo Board of Education from 1988-2006.

-Since September 1, 2012, operating under agreements with OMIG, Mr. Szukala has lead Erie County's Medicaid Inspector General Team ("MIG Team") to the completion of (or in the process of completing) forty-one (41) audits.
+Since September 1, 2012, operating under agreements with OMIG, Mr. Szukala has lead Erie County's Medicaid Inspector General Team ("MIG Team") to the completion of (or in the process of completing) forty-five (45) audits.
 These audits cover more than $99 million in Medicaid payments.
 The results of those audits have been submitted to OMIG, as per the agreements, for follow-up and action by the State.

 The MIG Team has completed, or is in the process of completing, audits of transportation providers, pharmacies, assisted living program providers and durable medical equipment (“DME”) providers.